-The USAID Cure Tuberculosis Project, implemented by JSI Research & Training Institute, Inc. (JSI) in partnership with URC, is a five-year initiative that assists the Kyrgyz government to diagnose, treat, and cure people with drug-resistant tuberculosis (DR-TB).
+The USAID Cure Tuberculosis Project (Cure TB), implemented by JSI Research & Training Institute, Inc. (JSI) in partnership with URC, is a five-year initiative that assists the Kyrgyz government to diagnose, treat, and cure people with DR-TB.

-Cure Tuberculosis works closely with the National Tuberculosis Program under the Ministry of Health and Social Development and national partners to ensure that TB services are both high-quality and accessible, especially for the hardest to reach citizens.
+Cure TB works closely with the National Tuberculosis Program under the Ministry of Health of the Kyrgyz Republic and national partners to ensure that TB services are both high-quality and accessible, especially for the hardest to reach citizens.

-As stigma and discrimination often prevent people from accessing treatment, the project works to reduce TB stigma and discrimination among health care providers and the general public in an effort to ensure that all people with TB have access to treatment regardless of gender, age, or social standing.
+As stigma and discrimination often prevent people from accessing treatment, the project works to reduce TB stigma and discrimination among health care providers and the general public in an effort to ensure that all people with TB have access to treatment.

 To reduce the burden of DR-TB, the project strengthens the Kyrgyz government’s efforts to: